raspberrypilearning/comic-character/en/step_4.md

 --- collapse ---

 ---
-title: What is "string" formatting?
+title: What is string formatting?
 ---

 A "string" is a data type in JavaScript and other programming languages.
 Data types are groups of data tell the program how we want to use data.